micbay/RaceTimerAndController/README.md

 ## **Playing the Melody Arrays**
 Now that we have a melody transcribed into an array of frequencies and durations, in order to play it we need to cycle through the arrays, playing each note in time.
 Because we want to be able to do other things while the song is playing we will need to track passing time so we know when to play the next note.

 Because we have many songs to play we'll create a set of global reference variables that we can use to point to different song data variables.
-We use pointers to the data arrays instead of a temporary copy, to save memory, and because we have songs of different sizes.
+We use pointers to the data arrays instead of a passing copies, to save memory, and because we have songs of different sizes.

 ```cpp
 // Globals for holding the current melody data references.